Flex Alert: Tracker shows how close we are to overloading the power grid - NewsBreak

 Flex Alert: Tracker shows how close we are to overloading the power grid

-As the Bay Area continues to deal with a dangerous heat wave Thursday, Cal ISO issued an extended Flex Alert , asking Californians to conserve energy to avoid overloading the grid.
-ROLLING BLACKOUTS: PG&E posts blocks that may be impacted by rolling outages Cal ISO, or the California Independent System Operator, oversees the state's power grid and infrastructure.
+As Central California reaches the peak of its heat wave Tuesday, the California Independent System Operator (ISO) has issued a Flex Alert, asking Californians to conserve energy to avoid overloading the grid.
+The ISO oversees the state's power grid and infrastructure.
 In the afternoon hours on hot days, when most people are running air conditioners and high-energy appliances, power use is highest, putting the most pressure on California's infrastructure.
 The agency created a real-time tracker that shows how close we are to that tipping point.
-California ISO issued an Energy Emergency Alert 2 Wednesday, saying consumers are strongly urged to conserve energy to not overload the grid.
-LIVE: Track real-time temperatures amid Bay Area heat wave here As of 4:50 p.m.
-Thursday, demand was around 48, 510 megawatts.
+The available capacity for the state is about 51,000 megawatts.
+On Tuesday, we're forecasted to peak around 52,079.
+As of 3:30 p.m., demand was around 51,400 megawatts.
+The number is expected to keep climbing as temperatures heat up.

-California ISOSee how current demand compares to our maximum capacity by viewing Cal ISO's tracker .
+A screenshot shows how demand compared to overall power grid capacity as of 6 p.m. on Sept.
+6, 2022.See how current demand compares to our maximum capacity by viewing Cal ISO's tracker .
 If demand on the grid if expected to exceed capacity, the state sometimes triggers rolling blackouts to conserve energy, as they did in the late summer of 2020.
 It's supposed to stay hot through Friday.
-For a better experience, click here to view the full map in a new window If you're on the ABC7 News app, click here to watch live